YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

   + For example, CF inconsistently handles "ISO-8859-1-Windows-3.1-Latin-1" and "csWindows31Latin1".
 - `init(whatwg:)` adopts case-insensitive comparison described in [§4.2.
 Names and labels](https://encoding.spec.whatwg.org/#names-and-labels) of The Encoding Standard.

+#### Rationales for controversial points

+- While "ISO_646.irv:1983"(a.k.a.
+"Code page 1009") is resolved into `.ascii` by CF, it is, strictly speaking, incompatible with "US-ASCII".
+  This proposal decides that `String.Encoding` can't be initialized from "ISO_646.irv:1983".

 ## Source compatibility